Knight and Day: Plot

-June wakes up aboard a train in Austria, where Roy has reunited with Simon, and they manage to kill Bernard, an assassin hired by Quintana.
+June wakes up aboard a train in Austria, where Roy has reunited with Feck, and they manage to kill Bernhard, an assassin hired by Quintana.
 After checking into a hotel in Salzburg, June follows Roy to a meeting with Naomi, Quintana's henchwoman, where he offers to sell the Zephyr.

-Fitzgerald and CIA Director Isabel George find June and reveal Roy used her at the airport to smuggle the Zephyr past security.
+Fitzgerald and CIA Director Isabel George finds June and reveal Roy used her at the airport to smuggle the Zephyr past security.
 Heartbroken, June leads them to the hotel.
 Fleeing across the rooftops, Roy is shot and falls into the river with the Zephyr.

-Simon is kidnapped from CIA custody by Fitzgerald, the real traitor, to be delivered to Quintana in Spain.
+Feck is kidnapped from CIA custody by Fitzgerald, the real traitor, to be delivered to Quintana in Spain.
 Returning home, June attends her sister's wedding, and visits an address Roy had been monitoring, where she meets his parents and learns his real name is Matthew Knight.

-They believe their son, an Army sergeant and Eagle Scout, was killed in action, and have won various lotteries and sweepstakes they do not remember entering.
+His parents believe their son, an Army sergeant and Eagle Scout, was killed in action and have won various lotteries and sweepstakes they do not remember entering.
 Leaving a message on her own answering machine declaring she has the Zephyr, June is taken by Quintana's men to Seville.

 Drugged with a prototype truth serum, June explains that Roy's deal with Quintana was meant to alert the CIA so June would be returned home safely in time for the wedding.
-Roy tracks Fitzgerald, rescues June, and leads Quintana and his men on a car chase.
-Quintana is killed by a bull stampede, and Roy trades Fitzgerald the Zephyr for Simon.
-Fitzgerald shoots at Simon anyway, but Roy takes the bullet.
-Right after Simon reveals that the battery is unstable it explodes, killing Fitzgerald.
+Roy tracks Fitzgerald, rescues June and leads Quintana and his men on a car chase.

+Quintana is killed by a bull stampede and Roy trades the Zephyr to Fitzgerald for Feck.
+Fitzgerald shoots at Feck anyway, but Roy takes the bullet.
+Right after Feck reveals that the battery is unstable it explodes, killing Fitzgerald.

-Roy is hospitalized in Washington, D.C., where George tells him June has moved on, and welcomes him back to the CIA; however, George's coded language reveals that he will be killed.
+Roy is hospitalized in Washington, D.C., where George tells him June has moved on and welcomes him back to the CIA.
+However, George's coded language reveals that he will be killed.
 June, disguised as a nurse, drugs Roy and breaks him out of the hospital.
-Waking up in the rebuilt GTO, Roy and June drive toward Cape Horn, and his parents unexpectedly receive their own tickets there.
+Waking up in the rebuilt GTO, Roy and June drive towards Cape Horn and his parents unexpectedly receive their own tickets there.